joelpt/quickfort/source_code_readme.txt

     "GUI", hotkeys, and key-sending functionality.

 \qfconvert
-    Python based implementation of Quickfort's core
-    building algorithm.
-In QuickfortPy, the building algorithm is optimized to minimize the number of keystrokes used to build a blueprint.
+    Python based implementation of Quickfort's core building algorithm.
+Attempts to minimize the number of keystrokes required to plot blueprints.

 \blueprints
     Various blueprints packaged with Quickfort releases.